lightbasenl/react-native-template-lightbase/README.md

 ## Initialise new project with the template

-npx react-native init LightbaseProjectName --template react-native-template-lightbase
+`npx react-native init LightbaseProjectName --template react-native-template-lightbase` `yarn install` - will also configure husky pre commits for semantic realse conformity

 ## Pre-requisites after initialisation

+### Semantic relases and commitlint with husky

+- appcenter build scripts manage the semantic relases with automated changelogs and release commits
+- commits need to conform to the commitlint config `chore: feat: fix:` types are currently only supported

 ### Setup git branches

-- development branch (main)
+- development branch (main) - alpha release cycle
+- acceptance branch - rc pre-release cycle
-- production branch
+- production branch - main release cycle

+### Create Slack channel to subscribed to github updates

+- used for pinging members of updates to repo and MR review comments

 ### Create Appcenter projects for android and iOS

-- ENV VARIABLES within appcenter.
-TODO
+- ENV VARIABLES within appcenter
+  - GITHUB_TOKEN - used for semantic relases
+  - SLACK_CHANNEL - to inform sla
+  - SLACK_TOKEN
+  - SKIP_FLIPPER=YES - improves iOS build times considerably
 - Add build pipelines for android and ios (development and production)

 ### Setup Codepush for iOS and android projects